 State law in Tennessee excuses absences caused by sickness, death in the family, recognized religious holidays, and temporary emergencies.
 Absences equivalent to five unexcused days constitute truancy by state law.
 Please know that unexcused absences are counted for the entire school year.

 iLearn attendance is calculated based on work completion, and attendance of required synchronous learning sessions. iLearn Institute students are expected to attend and participate in their online education courses as fully as they would attend and participate in a traditional classroom course.
 Students will be given due dates and are responsible for completing those assignments by the date specified.
 Any assignment that is more than 24 hours late will result in an absence.
 For example, if an assignment is due by midnight on Tuesday, that assignment must be turned in by midnight Wednesday or an absence will be generated.
 Work due on Friday by midnight must be submitted by midnight Saturday.
 To be clear, the expectation is that work will be completed by the due date specified; the 24 hour cushion is designed to allow flexibility when unforeseen circumstances result in a student being unable to complete work by the due date.
 Students can always work ahead in the course, but they can not fall behind.
 Both iLearn Institute Personnel and Parent/Guardians are expected to monitor student attendance and class progress.
 Students must be willing to complete all assignments in accordance with the pacing guide and deadlines established by the online instructor.
 Students will typically spend six and a half hours each day working on assignments and attending virtual class sessions.
 Since this is an online program, inclement weather, sick days, or any other instance in which face to face classes are cancelled (i.e. snow days) will have NO impact on a student’s due dates.
 Students MUST remain on pace in each class.
 Attendance will be calculated based on course pacing, as determined by the Lenoir City Schools’ Calendar.
-Experience has shown us that it is imperative that students also receive live instruction and feedback from their teachers, both virtually and in-person.
-Because of this, iLearn students will be required to attend synchronous sessions, either virtually or in-person (or both), depending on grade level.
-The requirements for additional meetings are as follows:
+Experience has shown us that it is imperative that students also receive live instruction and feedback from their teachers.
+Because of this, iLearn students will be required to attend synchronous sessions virtually through Google Meet.

-•Students in grades 9-12 who are in an EOC Course will be required to attend one session per week on End of Course Testing Preparation.
+•Students in grades 9-12 who are in an EOC Course will be required to attend one live online session per week on End of Course Testing Preparation.

 *Failure to attend any of these required sessions will result in a student accruing absences.